July 16, 2024 Teresa M. and George E. Lawrence Memorial Gazebo

 When the LGLC purchased the 223-acre the Schumann Preserve at Pilot Knob in 2000, the gazebo had already been standing as sentry over the south basin for more than a decade.
 Since then, the preserve’s iconic gazebo has become a beloved asset in the south basin, providing a place of respite for tens of thousands of people who hike the preserve each year.

-After so much use, the gazebo needs more than fresh paint and a few new boards.
-To ensure the safety of our guests, and keep the integrity of the preserve, the LGLC will replace the entire structure in 2025, as well as make related trail improvements leading up to the gazebo.
+After so much use, the gazebo needed more than fresh paint and a few new boards.
+To ensure the safety of our guests, and keep the integrity of the preserve, the LGLC replaced the entire structure this spring, and made related trail improvements leading up to the gazebo.
+To maintain a sustainable structure with minimal visual impact, the new gazebo was designed and built to keep the look and feel of the gazebo we all love.
+Our thanks to Tahawus Trails for their amazing craftsmanship and construction!

 George and Teresa Lawrence began a tradition of vacations in Lake George in the 1960s, one that included annual treks to the Pilot Knob gazebo, and continues to this day for their children and grandchildren.